 What happens after uploading an image in WordPress admin

-After adding an image in WordPress library, the CMS will automatically create multiple dimension for that particular image.
+After adding an image to the WordPress library, the CMS will automatically create multiple dimensions for that particular image.
 We also can see 5 default sizes –

 - Thumbnail: Has a maximum height of 150px and a maximum width of 150px

 - Medium:Has a maximum height of 300px and a maximum width of 300px